UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/Rebeca_CHIOREAN/index.md

 ## Description

 Pico wand is useful device for physically impaired people.
-It uses a gyroscope that detects hand movements and interacts with objects around the house. <br>
+It uses a gyroscope that detects hand movements and interacts with objects around the house. <br />
-When pressing a push button it starts collecting the movement of your wand.<br>
+When pressing a push button it starts collecting the movement of your wand.<br />
-It collects movements such as:<br>
+It collects movements such as:<br />
-  •	Up and down<br>
+  •	Up and down<br />
-  •	Back and fourth<br>
+  •	Back and fourth<br />
-  •	Left to right<br>
+  •	Left to right<br />
-  •	Circular motion<br>
+  •	Circular motion<br />
-All this information is then shown on a OLED display.<br>
+All this information is then shown on a OLED display.<br />
 This device could be used in relation to smart objects.
-This idea is further expanded upon by my coleague [Naomi Lita](https://github.com/UPB-FILS-MA/project-nimintz).<br>
+This idea is further expanded upon by my coleague [Naomi Lita](https://github.com/UPB-FILS-MA/project-nimintz).<br />

 ## Example of usage

 Let’s imagine someone that is bed bound and needs to adjust their smart curtains.
 They will pick up the Pico Wand, press the button and do a left to right motion.
-Our curtain will pick up the signal and adjust accordingly.<br>
+Our curtain will pick up the signal and adjust accordingly.<br />
 For adjusting the intensity of a lightbulb we could implement our Pico Wand to collect circular movement.
-If they make a circular movement to the left the light will dim and if it is to the right we could raise the intensity.<br>
+If they make a circular movement to the left the light will dim and if it is to the right we could raise the intensity.<br />
 This sort of implementation could be done on other objects as well: a door, the room temperature and so on.

 ## Motivation